‘My North Star’: Washington state political leaders honor Ginsburg; Democrats vow to fight to delay vote on successor

 Washington political leaders on Friday mourned the death of U.S. Supreme Court Justice Ruth Bader Ginsburg.

 In tweets and emailed statements, politicians of both parties paid respect to Ginsburg’s trailblazing role as the second woman appointed to the nation’s high court — while Democrats vowed to fight to keep her seat vacant until after the 2020 presidential election.
+Ginsburg, who had battled cancer and other ailments, was 87.

 U.S. Sen. Patty Murray, D-Wash., called Ginsburg, whom she voted to confirm during her first year in the Senate in 1993, her “North Star.”